 A tremendous amount of freight is moved daily throughout the country.
 It is important to understand the special risks involved with freight-carrying trucks.
+Some of these risks contrbute to the common causes of truck accidents.
 The greatest danger is their massive size and weight.
 Compared to the average weight of a passenger vehicle, which is around 4,000 pounds, it is easy to see how catastrophic an accident can be.

 It is important for all drivers to understand the time it takes for a truck to come to a complete stop.
 Their large size creates blind spots around the truck that are much bigger than those around a car.
 Additionally, a variety of conditions and situations cause or contribute to a truck accident, such as mechanical failures and poor weather and road conditions.
 However, most truck accidents can be traced, at least in part, to human error.
 Knowing these things will enable a car driver to have a much better sense of how to avoid accidents.